Japan Petroleum Exploration Co., Ltd.

 Reference:

-*1 Prestressed concrete refers to a form of concrete that is prepressed (compressed); we have used prepressed concrete for dikes covering the surfaces of LNG tanks.
-In case LNG leaks from a tank, the prepressed concreate helps withstand liquid pressure applied to the dike.
+*1 Prestressed concrete refers to a form of concrete that is prepressed (compressed); we have used prestressed concrete for dikes covering the surfaces of LNG tanks.
+In case LNG leaks from a tank, the prestressed concrete helps withstand liquid pressure applied to the dike.

-*2: No.2 tank and the two vaporizing facilities for power generating fuels are constructed in Phase ll (with JAPEX managing and operating them as the FGP's assets).
+*2: No.2 tank and the two vaporizing facilities for power generating fuels are constructed in Phase II (with JAPEX managing and operating them as the FGP's assets).

 Basic Information